 This 150miles road trip starts from Melbourne passing through Geelong.
 It takes around 90 minutes to reach the first scenic town of Great Ocean Road named Torquay.

-Airey’s Inlet – After Torquay, there is second stop at Airey’s Inlet, a beautiful boutique coastal town with peaceful & serene beach sides, stunning river valley.
+After Torquay, there is a second stop at Airey’s Inlet, a beautiful boutique coastal town with peaceful & serene beach sides, stunning river valley.
 Also, visit the famous lighthouse named Split Point Lighthouse.
+Australian beaches are stunning and if you are surfing then follow proper guidelines regarding beach safety.
+Read to know about Beach safety in Australia.
 From this point, the dramatic curves and unique natural beauty of Great Ocean Road begins.

 After this for whole day go for a round, steep and curvy road rides over the cliffs and besides the Southern Ocean’s waves crashing the shores.